The Hill School Campus

 This open and light-filled building provides students an inspiring and inviting setting to study art and to draw, paint, sculpt, and create original works of art.

 The Athletic Center is an exceptional facility for students to learn and grow as athletes and to learn the value of teamwork.
-Activities include lower school sports classes, basketball, gymnastics, and the climbing wall, and the Center provides a rainy day location for soccer, field hockey, and lacrosse.
+Activities include lower school sports classes, basketball, gymnastics, and the climbing wall.
+On raining days, the Athletic Center provides a location for soccer, field hockey, and lacrosse.
 It is also the venue for the Holiday Program, the annual Auction, Graduation, and community events.

 This building honors the memory of the Reverend Richard T.C.
 Peard, a beloved Hill School Trustee and friend.
 It provides rooms for music, both choral and stringed instruments, as well as a lunchroom and kitchen.

-The Compass Rose in the reception area “When you find your place in this world, remember to help others find theirs” articulates an ethos embraced by the entire school community.
+The Compass Rose in the reception area, which reads, “When you find your place in this world, remember to help others find theirs” articulates an ethos embraced by the entire school community.

 Sheila C. Johnson Performing Arts Center